 (1) The Natural History of Weasels and Stoats: Ecology, Behavior, and Management by Carolyn M. King and Roger A. Powell, illustrated by Consie Powell [ISBN: 9780195322712]

-A very well written book that goes to great lengths to explain the truths about stoats and other weasels across the world; as well as their impact in different environments.
+A very well written book that goes to great lengths to explain the truths about stoats and other weasels across the world, as well as their impact in different environments.
 You will learn about both the positives and negatives, but the book maintains a mostly friendly image of these mustelids.

 Despite the high number of pages, this book uses a clear language supplied with illustrations that makes it fun to plow through while still managing to satisfy scientific needs.